Wilbertz/Sudoku-Solver/README.md

 ## Project Motivaton <a name="motivation"></a>

-This projects implements a sudoku solver using the DPLL algorithm.
+This projects implements a sudoku solver using the Davis–Putnam–Logemann–Loveland (DPLL) algorithm.

 ## Directory Structure <a name="directoryStructure"></a>